Friends of Marshall Square Park

 After more than a year of preparation and work, Anne ordered the labels; on February 21, 2012, they were installed using a system of stainless steel screws and springs that allow the trees to grow and expand unharmed.

-We are very proud to have completed this project that could make Marshall Square Park both an historic and horticultural interest destination.
+We are very proud to have completed these projects that make Marshall Square Park both an historic and horticultural interest destination.
 Plus now, the names and origins of our historic trees are no longer a mystery!

 What our Marshall Square Park Trees Do for Us: